10 Best Chainsaws of 2022 – Top Picks, Reviews, & Buyer’s Guide

 All that power comes with the slight drawback of taking up some space.
 That means that this saw is pretty big, definitely larger than most of the electric saws we tested.
 For smaller people, this saw might be a bit bulky and heavy, making it more difficult to use.

 We were impressed with how reliably the 460 Rancher chainsaw starts.
 Gas-powered saws are infamous for starting problems, but even in the cold mornings and hot afternoons, this saw never gave us any issues.
 It’s also very well-built, and you can tell the high-quality from how it looks and feels.

-All in all, we think that this is the best gas-powered chainsaw of 2020.
+All in all, we think that this is the best gas-powered chainsaw of the year.